 There is also speculation that even if your body is running on all cylinders, it will still not produce enough of some of these amino acids like glycine and proline.
 Glycine and proline are found in much higher quantities in organ meats, collagenous tissues like joints, bones and in shellfish.
 Consuming a collagen or gelatin supplement or foods rich in collagen also helps to balance out your body’s amino acid intake.

 The essential fatty acids or EFA’s are not essential, while your body cannot produce them, it also doesn’t need them.
 This is too long of a story to go into here, you can check out my article “The Nonessential, Essential Fatty Acids” for more information.
 Regardless, it’s quite literally impossible to be deficient in the essential fatty acids being found in eggs, meat, dairy, fish, nuts, seeds, leaves, ect,.
 Virtually every living thing has some portion of the essential fatty acids.

-The Thermo Diet -Health & Nutrition can be a very daunting task that can easily feel overwhelming.
+Health & Nutrition can be a very daunting task that can easily feel overwhelming.
 This is why we've created the Thermo Diet Program in order to simplify healthy eating down to a science.
 In the Thermo Diet we teach you how to structure your daily and weekly diet in order to cover both your micronutrient and macronutrient bases, resulting in a healthier you!
 Click here to join The Thermo Diet Program today!